Oregon Crimes | Measure 11 Offenses | Sex Crimes | Assault Crimes | Theft Crimes | Reckless Driving | Prostitution | DUII | DWS / DWR

 Can I expunge or seal an Oregon drug conviction?

 Arrests (without a conviction) for drug charges are usually subject to sealing / expungement.
 Some drug convictions are also eligible to be expunged or sealed if the applicant meets the eligibility requirements.
-As a general rule, many possession convictions can be expunged, and most delivery manufacturing convictions cannot be expunged.
-Delivery of marijuana for consideration is an exception; this charge may be sealed if you otherwise meet eligibility requirements.
-In the table above, the drug charges in bold may be expunged.
+As a general rule, possession convictions can be expunged, and some delivery manufacturing convictions cannot be expunged.